 Name: MeldaProduction MDrummer

-Description: Three enormous libraries of acoustic and electronic drum samples with tons of built-in MIDI loops and effects, including a Rhythm Generator for making unique drum loops.
+Description: Four enormous libraries (over 80GB) of acoustic and electronic drum samples with tons of built-in MIDI loops and effects, including a Rhythm Generator for making unique drum loops.

 Operating System: Windows/macOS